Helping Authors with Their Novel Synopsis

 • How is the character’s everyday life different now they’ve been through their experience?
 How are their relationships different?

-What if your novel is the start of a series?
+What if the novel is the start of a series?

-Your submission should focus on this first book that you’re pitching.
-If your novel could possibly lend itself to further books in a series, mention this in your covering letter.
-If you’re sure your book will be the first in a series, very briefly include your ideas for this in your covering letter.
-You could also send a shorter, separate synopsis for each of the books in the series to show the agent what you’re planning.
+If the author is unsure whether their book will be the first in a series, they should very briefly include their ideas for this in their covering letter.
+They could also send a shorter, separate synopsis for each of the books in the series to show the agent what they’re planning.

-They may or may not be interested in these, but it doesn’t hurt to include them.
-Your submission should focus on pitching your current novel, because if you don’t do a good enough job of demonstrating your abilities with this one, an agent will have no reason to be interested in the rest of the series.
+The agent may or may not be interested in these, but it doesn’t hurt to include them.
+The submission should focus on pitching the current novel, because if the author doesn’t do a good enough job of demonstrating their abilities with this one, an agent will have no reason to be interested in the rest of the series.

-What if your novel is really, really long?
+What if the novel is really, really long?

-Firstly, consider whether your manuscript is too long.
+Firstly, consider whether the manuscript is too long.
 Does it need redrafting?
 Editing?
 Splitting into multiple volumes?
-Make sure your manuscript is an appropriate length for your genre, and take into consideration that agents and publishers are less likely to take a chance publishing a huge tome by a new, unknown writer …
+The manuscript should be an appropriate length for the genre, and take into consideration that agents and publishers are less likely to take a chance publishing a huge tome by a new, unknown writer …

-Regardless, just because your novel is long, it doesn’t mean your synopsis has to be.
-You might have several subplots (which can be left out of your synopsis) or you might have lots of obstacles that your protagonist has to overcome in the middle section of your novel (in which case, only mention the most crucial).
+Regardless, just because a novel is long, it doesn’t mean the synopsis has to be.
+There might be several subplots (which can be left out of the synopsis) or there might be lots of obstacles that the protagonist has to overcome in the middle section of the novel (in which case, it’s simple to only mention the most crucial).

-Remember, your synopsis doesn’t have to include every single plot point.
+Remember, the synopsis doesn’t have to include every single plot point!

-You can find agents in the following databases, but always check out their website, too.
+You can find agents in the following databases, but authors should always check out their website, too.